 Lay the baby on top of the blanket with the head above the straight base of the triangle (the shoulders should be even with the base of the triangle) and the feet toward the point.

-Pull 1 side of the triangle all the way over the baby’s torso and tuck it under the baby’s body.
-You can pull the blanket over the baby’s arms to keep them contained.
-Or, you can leave 1 arm free so the baby can suck on its fingers.
+Pull one side of the triangle all the way over the baby’s torso and tuck it under the baby’s body.
+It is a good idea to leave at least one arm free so the baby can suck on his or her fingers.

 Bring the bottom of the blanket loosely over the baby’s feet and all the way up to the neck.
 It is very important to keep the baby's feet and legs free to move.
-Tight swaddling is associated with a condition called hip dysplasia.
-If your baby has hip dysplasia, do not swaddle him or her.
+Your baby's legs should be able to bend up and out at the hips.
+Tight swaddling may cause a condition called hip dysplasia.
+If your baby has hip dysplasia, don't swaddle him or her.
 Hip dysplasia is when the hip joint does not form normally.

 After your baby is swaddled, place your baby on his or her back for sleep, even at naptime.
 Check often for the following: